-Get tailored advice by booking an appointment, or attend one of our drop-in sessions on maths and stats, academic writing, library skills and more.
+Get tailored advice by booking an appointment, or attend one of our virtual drop-in sessions on maths & stats or academic writing.

 Why speak to an Academic Skills Adviser?